Romy Schneider: Personal life

-Following the end of her relationship with Delon in 1964, Schneider married German director and actor Harry Meyen in July 1966; they divorced in 1975.
+Following the end of her relationship with Delon in December 1963, Schneider married German director and actor Harry Meyen in July 1966; they divorced in 1975.
 They had a son, David Christopher (1966–1981).
-David died in July 1981, at the age of 14, after attempting to climb the spiked fence at his stepfather's parents' home and puncturing his femoral artery in the process.
+On 5 July 1981, David died during surgery after slipping while climbing a wrought-iron gate at his stepfather's parents' home in Saint-Germain-en-Laye and being impaled on the spikes of a fence below.

 Schneider had affairs with Willy Brandt, Louis Malle (1963), Sammy Davis Jr. (1964), Oswalt Kolle (1964), Giovanni Volpi (1964–1970s), Luis Miguel Dominguín (1970s) and actor Bruno Ganz (early 1970s).
 She also had an affair with Jorge Guinle (1965), who said that Schneider was the great love of his life.
 She had a brief affair with Jean-Louis Trintignant while filming The Train (1973).
 She also had in 1974 a brief affair with Jacques Dutronc while filming That Most Important Thing: Love.

 Schneider appeared as one of 28 women under the banner "We've had abortions!"
 (Wir haben abgetrieben!) on the cover page of the West German magazine Stern on 6 June 1971.
 In that issue, 374 women publicly stated that they had had pregnancies terminated, which at that time was illegal.

 In 1975, Schneider married Daniel Biasini, her private secretary; they divorced in 1981.
 Their daughter, Sarah, is an actress.
-Schneider’s last romantic partner was film producer Laurent Pétin (born 1949).
+Schneider's last romantic partner was film producer Laurent Pétin (born 1949).

-In her 2018 biography Romy Schneider intime, Alice Schwarzer stated that Schneider confided to her that she had sexual relationships with women and was deeply in love with her close friend Simone Signoret.
+Throughout her adult life, Schneider had a close connection to Judaism and stood against antisemitism and the persecution of Jews.
+This was influenced by guilt and shame about on her mother Magda Schneider's connection to Nazi celebrities.
+It was further affected by Harald Meyen's Jewish family background.
+This connection showed in the naming of her children, David and Sarah, and that Schneider attended synagogues.
+Schneider was buried with a necklace of the Star of David.
+This mindset also influenced her film and role choices: Anna Kupfer in The Train (1973); Clara Dandieu, wife of a fighter against the Nazis in Normandy, in Le vieux fusil (1975); Leni Gruyten, who falls in love with a Russian soldier during World War II, in Group Portrait with a Lady (1977); Emma Eckhert, a Jewish banker, in La Banquière (1980); Lisa Baumstein, whose father was shot by the Nazis, in La passante du Sans-Souci (1982) – it was Schneider, shaken by the 1980 Paris synagogue bombing, who suggested to the director Jacques Rouffio to make a film of the 1936 novel by Joseph Kessel.

+On 23 May 1981, Schneider underwent surgery at the American Hospital in Neuilly-sur-Seine to remove her right kidney following the discovery of a tumour.